ReginaldLeandre/PokemonProjFrontend/README.md

-# PokeMon Black Market
+# PokéMon Black Market
- ##### The application is named "PokeMon Black Market," offering a complex yet enjoyable web experience for PokeMon enthusiasts and collectors.
-Users can choose to either buy PokeMon directly at a premium price or acquire Poke Balls at a fraction of the cost for a chance to "Encounter" PokeMon in the wild.
-The "Encounter" feature serves as a mini-game, allowing users to use their purchased PokeBalls to catch PokeMon that appear in this section of the app.
+ ##### The application is named "PokéMon Black Market," offering a complex yet enjoyable web experience for PokéMon enthusiasts and collectors.
+Users can choose to either buy PokéMon directly at a premium price or acquire Poké Balls at a fraction of the cost for a chance to "Encounter" PokéMon in the wild.
+The "Encounter" feature serves as a mini-game, allowing users to use their purchased PokéBalls to catch PokéMon that appear in this section of the app.
-##### Once a user has acquired or caught PokeMon or purchased a PokeBall, they can conveniently view their collection in the user profile section.
-Additionally, users have the option to search for a specific PokeMon directly on the "Find PokeMon" page by entering the name or National PokeDex ID.
+##### Once a user has acquired or caught PokéMon or purchased a PokéBall, they can conveniently view their collection in the user profile section.
+Additionally, users have the option to search for a specific PokéMon directly on the "Find PokéMon" page by entering the name or National PokéDex ID.
 This repo only contains the Frontend portion of the application.
 Click the link to view the [Backend](https://github.com/ReginaldLeandre/PokemonProjectBackend)!